 We have this future vision of having billions and billions of dollars and being able to buy a house somewhere in the Great White North and spilt our time between the two countries.
 We’d love to both eventually be citizens of both countries (as well as our future children), but who knows if the lottery will ever come in to make that happen.
 For now, we try to get up to visit at least once a year, we wear our maple leaves proudly and we celebrate like crazy here in Canada South on July 1st.

 Even though I don’t love donuts, I have to say, I can totally get on board with the baked donut trend.
-These suckers are fluffy, flavorful and not at all greasy or fatty.
+These suckers are fluffy, flavorful and not at all greasy.
 In fact, the donut part of this combination is actually pretty darn healthy!
-It’s loaded with applesauce and Greek yogurt to keep it moist and sweet, without adding a ton of refined sugar or fat.
+It’s loaded with applesauce and Greek yogurt to keep it moist and sweet.